Your Hull warehouse is an open quay with abnormal loads, and Manhattan WMS wants neat racking and bins

 How to choose a developer in Hull

 Pick a team comfortable modelling physical space and engineering constraints, because a rack-and-bin mindset is useless on a marshalling quay.
 Ask how they'd represent crane reach, ground-bearing and install sequence, and how a component's position is captured accurately.
-A developer who integrates the yard with your supply chain management software and inventory management software will close the gap between the system and the quay that's been burying components and stalling vessels.
+A developer who integrates the yard with your supply chain management (SCM) software and inventory management software will close the gap between the system and the quay that's been burying components and stalling vessels.

 - Storage modelled as real quay and yard space with crane-access and ground-bearing constraints